How Grades Are Determined

 <62 = maximum 3.0 (~ below 10% nationally and exam failure that needs remediation- if this is the only deficit in your clerkship performance, then successfully passing a retake of the exam is the only required remediation and an “H” (hold) grade will be assigned until that time.
 The exam may be retaken with another rotation group or on the official retake day for the College of Medicine in June.
 Students who pass the exam may not retake it for a grade change.)

 Human Communication (~20%): This relates to your interaction with patients and your ability to communicate effectively with other team members in the form of oral presentations and daily progress notes.
 It is evaluated by your teams using the 9 point scale.
 You also have the opportunity to ask patients to directly evaluate you.
 This is optional.
-Eight or more patient evaluations may take precedence over team evaluations of your patient communication skills (10% of this competency), particularly when there is a discrepancy between the two.
+Eight or more patient evaluations will be averaged in with your team evaluations of your patient communication skills (10% of this competency).
+Specifically if you have at least 8 patient evaluations with an average rating of 4.7 or higher, we will treat that as a score of 9 for 50% of your patient communication skills score and the team evaluation will be the other 50% of that score.
+If the patient evaluation average is 4.2-4.6, we will average in an 8 (only if this helps you).
+We have never had a student’s patient evaluation average lower than this and would not factor it into your score.

 Practiced-based Learning (~15%): This is evaluated by your teams using the 9 point scale.
-You will also submit the required SMARTER goals and summaries of formative feedback in Canvas.
+You will also submit the required SMARTER goals and summaries of formative feedback.
 We recognize many things you do to improve your own practice may go unseen.
 We have outlined optional ways you can demonstrate your practice of EBM and other self-directed learning.
-Any of these optional submissions uploaded into Canvas will be considered when determining your final PBLI score.
+Any of these optional submissions will be considered when determining your final PBLI score.

 System-based Practice (~10%): This is evaluated both by your ward team as it related to your ability to function as part of a team using the 9 point scale.
-Additionally, you are required to submit a post-discharge phone call log into Canvas and complete HVC modules 1 and 5.
-Any additional work you do in HVC, patient safety, interprofessional collaboration, or patient advocacy is optional but if uploaded into Canvas, it will be considered when determining your final SBP score.
+Additionally, you are required to submit a post-discharge phone call log and complete HVC modules 1 and 5.
+Any additional work you do in HVC, patient safety, interprofessional collaboration, or patient advocacy is optional but, it will be considered when determining your final SBP score.

-The final grade is determined by generating a score from 1-9 that includes any adjustments based on the portfolio for each competency.
+The final grade is determined by generating a score from 1-9 for each competency as described above.
 These scores are then weighted according to the percent weights noted above for each competency.
 Those weighted scores are added together to get a final numeric score that is assigned a grade using the following scale:

 A >/= 8